the1lab/1lab/src/Cat/Internal/Opposite.lagda.md

 # Opposites of internal categories

-We can take the opposite of an [internal category] by simply flipping the source and target morphisms.
+We can take the opposite of an [internal category], by flipping the source and target morphisms.
+We begin by defining a little helper function that flips internal morphisms.

 [internal category]: Cat.Internal.Base.html

-We begin by defining a little helper function that flips internal morphisms.

 ```agda
 op-ihom